Becoming an armed forces reservist

-Being a reservist is a great way to progress in your career in health and obtain new skills.
+Being an armed forces reservist is a great way to progress in your career in health and obtain new skills.

 Hear from Dominic Gething about how being a reservist has supported his career.